Information about Reinebringen

 Reinebringen has been closed at times due to work on the steps up the mountain.
-There will not be any work done on the path during the autumn of 2020, because of the corona virus.
 Please visit the Reinebringen Facebook page for updated and correct information about the Reinebringen path.

 Can I do the hike if I am scared of heights?

 Some parts of the hike can be very steep and «airy», and even if most of the path is built on steps, the hike is considered to be of medium difficulty.